andrewbranch/blog/posts/2019-07-14_Writing_Type_Safe_Polymorphic_React_Components_(Without_Crashing_TypeScript).md

     - dom
 ---

-When designing a React component for reusability, you often need to be able to pass different DOM attributes to the component’s container in different situations.
+<small-caps>When designing a React component for reusability</small-caps>, you often need to be able to pass different DOM attributes to the component’s container in different situations.
 Let’s say you’re building a `<Button />`.
 At first, you just need to allow a custom `className` to be merged in, but later, you need to support a wide range of attributes and event handlers that aren’t related to the component itself, but rather the context in which it’s used—say, `aria-describedby` when composed with a Tooltip component, or `tabIndex` and `onKeyDown` when contained in a component that manages focus with arrow keys.

 It’s impossible for Button to predict and to handle every special context where it might be used, so there’s a reasonable argument for allowing arbitrary extra props to be passed to Button, and letting it pass extra ones it doesn’t understand through.